 At some point in prehistory, gesture became drawing.
 Maps appear to have been some of the earliest markings.
 The gestures an arm uses to describe a long journey over a tall hill are not that different from those used to draw a simple diagram of that journey.
 From there, the abstractions multiply: A circling gesture to indicate family.
 A line to indicate direction, waving hands to indicate water – they all have close parallels in drawing gestures, of following the energy of an idea and re-animating it.

-A big difference is that a drawn gesture is now recrded as a persistent object.
-The listener(s) may actually get the story on another day, without the person who made that object being present.
+A big difference is that a drawn gesture could now be recorded as a persistent object.
+The listener(s) may actually receive the story on a different day (or year), without the person who made that object being present.
 A listener becomes a viewer – a a viewer who can copy or refine a object-message.
 Color it, edit it, re-express in wood or stone or sand.
 If a line could represent a journey, maybe it could show what kinds of animal were found at the end of it.
 What might happen with them.
 Who went on the trip.

 The ever more ornate permutations of symbolic expression were paralleled in sound – in song and then through musical instruments (there are flutes nearly as old as the cave paintings of Lascaux).
 Gesture when mixed with music became dance, while speech mixed with drawing became writing.

 All of them connect physicality to both the expression and comprehension of ideas.
 Even the most inert concertgoer or reader is moving mentally, ideas building and bridging between paragraphs or passionato.
 Watch someone listening to a favorite piece of music, or listening to a story or instructions on how to assemble a Lego set.
 The connections between physical motion, thought, and expression are clear.